Our Services

 Sometimes the body reacts even when the mind is unsure how to label an experience.

-If this resonates, it may help to understand your symptoms better through a confidential Sexual Trauma symptom checker—a free AI-powered tool that can help you identify whether past or recent experiences may be connected to what you're feeling physically.
+If this resonates, it may help to understand your symptoms better by using a free AI symptom checker—a confidential tool that can help you identify whether past or recent experiences may be connected to what you're feeling physically.

 These steps can reduce irritation and help prevent post‑coital UTIs.